justinmaks/go-get-ip/README.md

 # go-get-ip

 A lightweight, production-ready Go API service that returns the client's IP address.
-Designed to work behind reverse proxies like Nginx and Cloudflare with intelligent IP detection fallback strategies.
+Designed to work behind reverse proxies like Nginx and Cloudflare with IP detection fallback strategies.

 ## API Endpoints